resthub/resthub.org/spring-stack.rst

 		Page<Sample> p = httpClient.url("http//...").jsonGet().resource(new TypeReference<Page<Sample>>() {});

-Asynchronous API is quite the same, every Http request returns a `Future <http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Future.html>`_ <Response> object.
+Asynchronous API is quite the same, every HTTP request returns a `Future <http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Future.html>`_ <Response> object.
 Just call get() on this object in order to make the call synchronous.
 The ``Future.get()`` method can throw Exceptions, so the method call should be surrounded by a try/catch or let the exceptions bubble up.

 .. code-block:: java